-- 5.2.
-Separation of the sterol and triterpene dialcohols fraction (erythrodiol + uvaol) - 5.2.1.
+5.2.
+Separation of the sterol and triterpene dialcohols fraction (erythrodiol + uvaol)

+5.2.1.
 Preparation of the basic thin layer chromatography plates.
-Immerse the silica gel plates (4.6) about 4 cm in the 0.2 N ethanolic potassium hydroxide solution (4.5) for 10 seconds, then allow to dry in a fume cupboard for two hours and finally place in an oven at 100° C for one hour. - Remove from the oven and keep in a calcium chloride desiccator (3.13) until required for use (plates treated in this way must be used within 15 days). - Note 3: When basic silica gel plates are used to separate the sterol fraction there is no need to treat the unsaponifiable fraction with alumina.
-In this way all compounds of an acid nature (fatty acids and others) are retained on the spotting line and the sterols band is clearly separated from the aliphatic and triterpene alcohols band. - 5.2.2.
+Immerse or dip the silica gel plates (4.6) about 4 cm in the 0.2 N M ethanolic potassium hydroxide solution (4.5) for 10 seconds, then allow to dry in a fume cupboard for two hours and finally place in an oven at 100° C for one hour.

+Remove from the oven and keep in a calcium chloride desiccator (3.13) until required for use (plates treated in this way must be used within 15 days).

+- 5.2.2.
 Place hexane/ethyl ether mixture (4.24) (Note 4) into the development chamber, to a depth of approximately 1 cm.
 Close the chamber with the appropriate cover and leave thus for at least half an hour, in a cool place, so that liquid-vapour equilibrium is established strips of filter paper dipping into the eluent may be placed on the internal surfaces of the chamber.
-This reduces developing time by approximately one-third and brings about more uniform and regular elution of the components. - Note 4: The developing mixture should have replaced for every test, in order to achieve perfectly reproducible elution conditions, alternative solvent 50:50 (V/V) n-hexane/ethyl ether may be used. - 5.2.3.
-Prepare an approximately 5% solution of the unsaponifiable (5.1.5) in ethyl acetate (4.12) and, using the 100 μl microsyringe, depose 0.3 ml of the solution on a narrow and uniform streak on the lower end (2 cm) of the chromatographic plate (5.2.1).
-In line with the streak, place 2 to 3 μl of the material reference solution (4.13), so that the sterol and triterpene dialchols band can be identified after developing. - 5.2.4.
+This reduces developing time by approximately one-third and brings about more uniform and regular elution of the components. - Note 3: The developing mixture should have replaced for every test, in order to achieve perfectly reproducible elution conditions, alternative solvent 50:50 (V/V) n-hexane/ethyl ether may be used. - 5.2.3.
+Prepare an approximately 5% solution of the unsaponifiable (5.1.5) in ethyl acetate (4.12) and, using the 100 μ l microsyringe, depose 0.3 ml of the solution on a narrow and uniform streak on the lower end (2 cm) of the chromatographic plate (5.2.1).
+In line with the streak, place 2 to 3 μ l of the material reference solution (4.13), so that the sterol and triterpene dialchols band can be identified after developing. - 5.2.4.
 Place the plate in the developing chamber prepared as specified in 5.2.2.
 The ambient temperature should be maintained between 15 and 20°C (Note 5).
 Immediately close the chamber with the cover and allow eluting until the solvent front reaches approximately 1 cm from the upper edge of the plate.
-Remove the plate from the developing chamber and evaporate the solvent in a flow of hot air or by leaving the plate for a short while, under a hood. - Note 5.
-Higher temperature could worsen the separation. - 5.2.5.
+Remove the plate from the developing chamber and evaporate the solvent in a flow of hot air or by leaving the plate for a short while, under a hood. - Note 4: Higher temperature could worsen the separation. - 5.2.5.
 Spray the plate lightly and uniformly with the 2,7-dichlorofluorescein solution (4.14) and then leave to dry.
 When the plate is observed under ultraviolet light, the sterols and triterpene dialcohols bands can be identified through being aligned with the spots obtained from the reference solution (4.13).
 Mark the limits of the bands along the edges of the fluorescence with a black pencil (see TLC plate figure 3).